-- 1.4.8.9.
-The Contractor shall take into account any comments from the Purchaser and/or SAA (provided to the Contractor through the Purchaser) and shall conduct update of STVP document as many times as necessary in order to obtain SAA approval. - 1.4.8.10.
-The Contractor shall maintain and keep the STVP up to date throughout the project.
+1.4.10.8.
+The Contractor shall take into account any comments from the Purchaser and/or the SAA (provided to the Contractor through the Purchaser) and shall conduct update of STVR (this might require some security tests to be re-conducted) as many times as necessary in order to obtain SAA approval.